-As you are aware, the situation regarding the emerging outbreak of coronavirus (COVID-19) is constantly evolving and understandably, you may be concerned about what this means.
+As you are aware, the situation regarding the coronavirus (COVID-19) pandemic in Melbourne is constantly evolving and understandably, you may be concerned about what this means.
 The health of our clients and our team are first and foremost our focus.
 So, on this page you will find up-to-date information on the impact to your sessions and the practice.

 Medicare funding for video or phone sessions is now available to children, adolescents and parents with a valid referral from their General Practitioner or Paediatrician.
 Private Health and NDIS funded clients are eligible to receive funded sessions over the phone or online, if deemed appropriate by your psychologist.
 As the situation and information available to us is ever-evolving, please contact us for the latest information about telehealth rebates.
 For information about funding for face-to-face sessions, please click here.